 BD utilized a centralized approach to cash management and the financing of its operations.
 Cash generated by the Diabetes Care Business was routinely transferred into accounts managed by BD's centralized treasury function and cash disbursements related to operations prior to the Separation were funded as needed by BD.
 Balances held by the Diabetes Care Business with BD for cash transfers and loans were reflected as Amounts due to Becton, Dickinson and Company prior to the Separation.
-All other cash and cash equivalents and related transfers between BD and the Diabetes Care Business were generally held centrally through accounts controlled and maintained by BD and were not specifically identifiable to the Diabetes Care Business.
+All other cash and equivalents and related transfers between BD and the Diabetes Care Business were generally held centrally through accounts controlled and maintained by BD and were not specifically identifiable to the Diabetes Care Business.
 Accordingly, such balances were accounted for through Net Investment from Becton, Dickinson and Company.
-BD's third-party debt and related interest expense were not attributed to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the business.
+BD's third-party debt and related interest expense were not attributed to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically identifiable to the Diabetes Care Business because the business was not the legal obligor of the debt and the borrowings were not specifically id

-For the Diabetes Care Business, transactions with BD affiliates were included in the Consolidated Statements of Income and related balances were reflected as Amounts due to Becton, Dickinson and Company, Amounts due from Becton, Dickinson and Company or Related Party Loans Payable.
+For the Diabetes Care Business, transactions with BD affiliates were included in the Consolidated Statements of Income and related balances were reflected as Amounts due to Becton, Dickinson and Company or Amounts due from Becton, Dickinson and Company.
 Other balances between the Diabetes Care Business and BD were considered to be effectively settled in the Consolidated Financial Statements at the time the transactions were recorded.